zverok/magic_cloud/README.md

 Installation
 ------------

-For now (version 0.0.1, first release):

 ```
-gem install magic_cloud --source https://github.com/zverok/magic_cloud/
+gem install magic_cloud
 ```

-It would be published to RubyGems shortly.
+rmagick is requirement, and it's need compilation, so you may expect problems in non-compiler-friendly environment (Windows).

 Origins
 -------